amgarton47/CS62data-structures/Profiling/project/README.md

 ### Analysis

-1. Describe (a) the time-to-add performance results between the sorted and un-sorted linear-list implementations and (b) suggest what in the implementations would explain those differences.
+1. Discuss the performance differences you would expect to see between the sorted and un-sorted linear list implementations.

+   Present your time-to-add performance results between those two implementations, and how discuss they agree or disagree with those predictions.

-2. Describe (a) the time-to-add performance results between the linear-list and hashed implementations and (b) suggest what in the implementations would explain those differences.
+2. Discuss the performance differences you would expect to see between the linear-list and hashed implementations.

+   Present your time-to-add performance results between those two implementations, and how discuss they agree or disagree with those predictions.

-3. Describe (a) the time-to-add performance results between the Open and Bucket hahing implementations and (b) suggest what in the implementations would explain those differences.
+3. Disucss the performance differences you would expect to see between the Open and Bucket hashing implementations.

+   Present your time-to-add performance results between those two implementations, and how discuss they agree or disagree with those predictions.

 ### Extra Credit